VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 - Site - a single website, for example wdktemplate.gusdb.org

 ## Precedence of Vars Files

+The previous overview of the hierarchical nature of a GUS-based program was conceptual.
+Let's now look at how the specific files and directories used by Conifer map to this paradigm.

 Conifer collects variable assignments from a hierarchy modeled on the design of WDK-based website source code and provisioning.
 The hierarchy